 Salesforce and Google Analytics have historically worked separately from each other.
 But that doesn’t have to be the case anymore.

-With a marketing attribution tool, you can seamlessly integrate Google Analytics with Salesforce to:
+With a marketing attribution tool, you can achieve the GA4 salesforce integration to:

 Here’s how Ruler Analytics works.